 Meanwhile early Saturday, UNHCR started airlifting 100 metric tons of shelter supplies from its Dubai stockpile to Yangon.
 The first of the three planned flights, carrying 33 tonnes, left on a World Food Programme aircraft Saturday morning and is scheduled to arrive in Yangon at 6.12pm local time.
 UNHCR's two other flights are planned for early next week.

 Saturday's flight carried 4,500 plastic sheets, 17,000 blankets and over 1000 kitchen sets.

 The refugee agency is focusing on emergency shelter as part of joint UN efforts to help victims of last weekend's cyclone that devastated Myanmar's Irrawaddy delta and parts of the main city Yangon.
 Among the casualties, more than one million people are estimated to have lost their homes.

 In the immediate aftermath, UNHCR in Myanmar bought $50,000 worth of tarpaulin sheets, canned food and biscuits for distribution in the affected areas.

 In neighbouring Thailand, it mobilised existing stockpiles of shelter materials meant for refugee camps along the Thai-Myanmar border.
 UNHCR warehouses were emptied in Kanchanaburi and Mae Hong Son in north-western Thailand.
-The tents and plastic sheets were loaded Friday onto trucks and driven about 1,000 kilometres combined along winding mountain roads to reach the border town of Mae Sot late last night.
+The tents and plastic sheets were loaded Friday onto trucks and driven for many hours along winding mountain roads to reach the border town of Mae Sot late last night.

-In the $187 million UN Flash Appeal for Myanmar launched Friday, UNHCR is asking donors for $6 million to provide 250,000 cyclone victims with shelter.
+In the $187 million UN Flash Appeal for Myanmar launched in New York on Friday, UNHCR is asking donors for $6 million to provide 250,000 cyclone victims with shelter.